Hawthorn Bancshares (HWBK)

 AI Analysis | Feedback

-Christopher E. Hafner has served as Chief Financial Officer of Hawthorn Bancshares, Inc. and Hawthorn Bank since October 2023, bringing over 30 years of experience in financial institutions.
-From 2016 to 2022, he was the Chief Accounting Officer of Crossfirst Bank, where he led his team through its initial public offering in 2019.
-Prior to that, from 2011 to 2015, he served as Chief Financial Officer and Chief Risk Officer of MoBank until its acquisition.
-From 2005 to 2011, he was the Chief Financial Officer of First National Bank of Kansas until its merger.
-Mr. Hafner also served as Assistant Controller of Commerce Bancshares, Inc. from 2000 to 2005 and worked in public accounting focusing on audit and consulting services for banks from 1989 through 2005.
-He holds a Bachelor of Business Administration degree from Iowa State University and was previously a Certified Public Accountant.
+Mr. Hafner has served as Chief Financial Officer of Hawthorn Bancshares and Hawthorn Bank since October 2023, bringing over 30 years of experience in financial institutions.
+From 2016 to 2022, he was the Chief Accounting Officer of Crossfirst Bank, where he guided his team through its initial public offering in 2019.
+Earlier in his career, he served as Chief Financial Officer and Chief Risk Officer of MoBank from 2011 until its acquisition in 2015, and as Chief Financial Officer of First National Bank of Kansas from 2005 until its merger in 2011.

-Gregg A. Bexten has served as a Director and President of Hawthorn Bancshares, Inc. and Hawthorn Bank since May 2023.
-From 2014 until May 2023, he was the Regional President of the Central Region, and from 2000 to 2014, he served as a commercial lender in the Central Region, holding titles of Senior Vice President and Vice President.
-Before joining Hawthorn Bank, Mr. Bexten worked as a Commercial Lender with Midwest Independent Bank and as a Commissioned Bank Examiner for the Federal Reserve Bank of St. Louis.
-He possesses over 30 years of expertise in overseeing lending, various finance, and regulatory compliance aspects of community banking.
+Mr. Bexten has served as a director and President of both Hawthorn Bancshares and Hawthorn Bank since May 2023.
+Previously, he was the Regional President of the Central Region from 2014 to May 2023.
+From 2000 to 2014, he worked as a commercial lender in the Central Region, holding titles such as Senior Vice President and Vice President.
+Before joining Hawthorn Bank, Mr. Bexten was a Commercial Lender with Midwest Independent Bank and a Commissioned Bank Examiner for the Federal Reserve Bank of St. Louis.

-Kathleen L. Bruegenhemke, Executive Vice President, Chief Risk Officer, Secretary, and Director
+Kathleen L. Bruegenhemke Executive Vice President, Chief Risk Officer, Secretary, Chief Operations Officer

-Kathleen L. Bruegenhemke has served as a Director of Hawthorn Bancshares, Inc. and Hawthorn Bank since March 2017.
-She has been Executive Vice President since May 2024 and served as Senior Vice President from 1997 until February 2024.
-Ms. Bruegenhemke has been Secretary of the Company since November 1997 and Chief Risk Officer since June 2006.
+Ms. Bruegenhemke has been a director of Hawthorn Bancshares and Hawthorn Bank since March 2017 and has served as Executive Vice President since May 2024.
+She has held the position of Senior Vice President and Secretary of the Company since 1997 and Chief Risk Officer since June 2006.
 With a brief exception, she has served as Chief Operations Officer of Hawthorn Bank since January 2017.
-From October 2014 to December 2016, she was the Columbia Market President, and from January 1992 to November 1997, she served as Internal Auditor of Hawthorn Bank.
-She is a CPA.
+Her prior roles include Columbia Market President from October 2014 to December 2016 and Internal Auditor for Hawthorn Bank (or its predecessors) from January 1992 to November 1997.

-Martin J. Weishaar serves as Executive Vice President and General Counsel for Hawthorn Bancshares, Inc.
+Mr. Weishaar serves as Executive Vice President and General Counsel for Hawthorn Bancshares.

 AI Analysis | Feedback